gempy-project/gempy/README.md

 [![Documentation Status](https://assets.readthedocs.org/static/projects/badges/passing-flat.svg)](http://docs.gempy.org)
 [![DOI](https://zenodo.org/badge/96211155.svg)](https://zenodo.org/badge/latestdoi/96211155)

-## What is New!
+## What's New: GemPy v3 Pre-release!

-GemPy 3 is getting readding for release.
-We are currently working on the documentation and the final touches.
-Learn more about the new features in the [What's new in GemPy 3](WhatsNewGemPy3.md).
-You can try GemPy 3 by installing the pre-release version from PyPi:
+GemPy v3 is gearing up for its official launch.
+Our team is diligently working on refining the documentation and adding the final touches.
+Delve into the exciting new features in the [What's New in GemPy v3](WhatsNewGemPy3.md).
+Experience GemPy v3 firsthand by installing the pre-release version from PyPi:

 `$ pip install gempy --pre`

+In the meantime, you can explore the updated documentation [here](https://gempy-project.github.io/temp_gp3_docs/).

 ## Overview